 The Sahara Desert is huge, iconic and breathtaking.
-It’s located in North Africa and covers large portions of the continent, but how much do you really know about this sandy region Here are 21 interesting facts about the Sahara Desert…
+It’s located in North Africa and covers large portions of the continent, but how much do you really know about this sandy region?
+Let’s shine a light on these 15 fun facts about the Sahara Desert…

 The desert actually expands and then contracts as the seasons change throughout the year.